qwtel/sqlite-viewer-vscode/README.md

 ## Features
 - Platform-independent, no native dependencies — it even works in VS Code for Web
-- File extension association: Just click on a `.sqlite` or `.db` file and the custom viewer opens
+- File extension association: Just click on a `.sqlite` or `.db` file and the custom editor opens
 - Fast UI with virtualized scrolling, sorting, filtering, etc.
 - Seamlessly integrates with VS Code and matches your color theme